Sacramento Summer League 2018: Monday Scores, Stats, Highlights and Reaction

 The inaugural Sacramento Summer League tipped off Monday night with two games at Golden 1 Center.

-The Golden State Warriors and Miami Heat opposed one another in the opening game, with the Sacramento Kings displaying their young squad against the Los Angeles Lakers.
+The Golden State Warriors and Miami Heat opposed one another in the opening game, with the Sacramento Kings displaying their young squad—headlined by No. 2 overall pick Marvin Bagley III—against the Los Angeles Lakers.

 Below is a brief recap for how the night unfolded.